fh-erfurt/WS2021_Java_Team_2_Service7_Persons/README.md

 ## Person Service - Concept
 The main goal of this project is to realize a updated business - logic of the *__FHE-App__*. <br>
-For more details of our project, please read the details of our project in our <a href="https://github.com/fh-erfurt/WS2021_Java_Team_2_Service7_Persons/wiki"> WIKI OF TEAM 2 SERVICE 7 PERSONS </a>
+For more details of our project, please read the details of the project in our <a href="https://github.com/fh-erfurt/WS2021_Java_Team_2_Service7_Persons/wiki"> WIKI OF TEAM 2 SERVICE 7 PERSONS </a>